 A

-Five-Day training to include DBT Skills and detailed focus on suicide assessment/prevention/intervention: Dialectical Behavior Therapy (DBT) is a highly efficacious treatment developed by Marsha M. Linehan, PhD for multi-diagnostic, severely disordered individuals with borderline personality disorder and other problems of emotion dysregulation.
-Recent studies have shown that DBT skills, when provided in the context of a comprehensive DBT program, are highly effective at reducing suicidal behaviors and improving treatment outcomes.
+Dialectical Behavior Therapy (DBT) is an evidence-based treatment developed by Dr. Marsha M. Linehan for individuals with borderline personality disorder and other emotion dysregulation challenges.
+Research has shown DBT skills, when delivered within a comprehensive program, to be highly effective in reducing suicidal behaviors and improving emotional and behavioral outcomes.

 To learn more about DBT, contact: